razor-network/whitepaper/README.md

 Hrishikesh Huilgolkar CEO, Razor network Revision: 22nd January 2021 Version 1.4

-##Abstract
+## Abstract
 ---

 Decentralized technologies such as blockchain are revolutionizing many industries including finance.
 Applications such as decentralized lending, stable currencies, prediction markets, and synthetic assets are being researched and built on top of them.
 Many such applications depend on real-world data, which is not readily available inside the blockchain environment due to their design.
 Currently, this problem is being solved by something called an “Oracle”, which is an entity that reads real-world data and feeds it to the blockchain.
 Current  Oracle  solutions  are  either  centralized  or  vulnerable  to  certain attacks.
 Current oracle solutions may work short term but are not suitable for long term applications, which is essential in decentralized applications.

 In this paper, we propose a fully decentralized oracle network called "Razor network" with built-in governance, so that the network can thwart such attacks and remain functional in a constantly evolving environment.
 Razor network is resilient to bribing attacks since it utilizes a high degree of redundancy and offers high economic security for all applications regardless of the fees being paid to the oracle.
 Razor network also can dispute the results of the oracle, which makes it resistant to many kinds of game theoretical vulnerabilities.

-Razor network consists of stakers who accept queries from a job queue, perform fetching of information from the real-world, process and aggregate the results and serve them to the requesting application.
+Razor network consists of stakers<sup>1</sup> who accept queries from a job queue, perform fetching of information from the real-world, process and aggregate the results and serve them to the requesting application.
 Stakers are awarded for reporting coherently and penalized for reporting incoherently.